 “I’ll thank you to help me with my chair,” she said flatly, as she presumed a window view.

-“Great joint, huh,” I replied, settling in across from her.
-I bit deeply into my meatball sandwich, jaw muscles vising around the pumpernickel tighter than a metal compactor in an industrial park.
+“Great joint, huh?”
+I replied, settling in across from her.
+I bit deeply into my meatball sandwich, jaw muscles vising around the pumpernickel tighter than a metal compactor in a South City industrial park.